saumier/GLAMhack2020-Culture-inTime/README.md

-GLAMhack 2020 - Culture inTime
+GLAMhack 2021 - Culture inTime
 =========================

+GLAMhack 2021 provided the opportunity to continue working on Culture inTime, an app for adding and visualizing Performing Arts Production metadata in a simple calendar-like user interface.
+Culture inTime was first developed during GLAMhack 2020.
+A few features have been added during GLAMhack 2021:
+* Anyone with the right skills can now add their own SPARQL queries of existing linked open data (LOD) sources
+* Anyone with the right skills can now add supplementary data to augment specific productions in Culture inTime
+* Anyone can now configure their own Spotlights based on data sources in Culture inTime

-Simple event calendar for public viewing of Performing Arts Production metadata.
-This application uses existing linked open data (LOD) sources to load production titles, venues, and dates.
+Culture inTime continues to focus on Performing Arts Productions. to load production titles, venues, and dates.
 You can search across productions or explore 'Spotlights' that group productions into themes.
-Go to https://culture-intime.herokuapp.com/ to try it out!
+Go to https://culture-intime-2.herokuapp.com/ to try it out!

 ![Home Page](https://raw.githubusercontent.com/saumier/GLAMhack2020-Culture-inTime/master/images/HomePage.png)

 Types of Users
 =========================
-Power User: Has the expertise needed to create SPARQL queries (to fetch data from graph databases) as well as the ability to configure Spotlights on data.
+* Power User: Has the expertise needed to create SPARQL queries (to fetch data from graph databases) as well as the ability to configure Spotlights on data.
 Login credentials required.

-Spotlight Editor: Has the ability to configure Spotlights on data.
+* Spotlight Editor: Has the ability to configure Spotlights on data.
 Login credentials required.

-Browser: Visitor to Culture InTime that wants to use Search functionality and pre-configured Spotlights to peruse data.
+* Browser: Visitor to Culture InTime that wants to use Search functionality and pre-configured Spotlights to peruse data.
 No login credentials required.

 Data Sources
 =========================
+In the section called Data Sources, power users can add their own SPARQL queries of existing linked open data (LOD) sources to Culture inTime.
+The only prerequisties are:
+* Have technical expertise in creating SPARQL queries
+* Knowledge of the graph you want to query
+* Sign up for login credentials (open to all)

+Two types of SPARQL queries can be added to Culture inTime
+* Queries to add Performing Arts Productions.
+These queries are limited to xyz
+* Queries to add supplementary data that augments specific productions.
+These queries are loaded on the fly and always attached to one or more Performing Arts Production queries.
+To learn more about how to add these queries, see the Technical Guide.

 Building on existing data sources:
 * Dataset already integrated into Wikidata: data from Schauspielehaus, Zurich.
 For reference see: https://www.wikidata.org/wiki/Wikidata:WikiProject_Performing_arts/Reports/Ingesting_Production_Databases_of_the_Performing_Arts
 * Dataset from [Artsdata.ca](http://artsdata.ca): pan-Canadian knowledge graph for the performing arts